 Maybe you’ve heard about helicopter parenting until you’re sick of it – parents who prepare the road ahead for their kid instead of preparing their kid for the road ahead.
 Julie Lythcott-Haims wrote a fine book about the phenomenon: How to Raise an Adult: Break Free of the Over-Parenting Trap and Prepare Your Kid for Success.
 I wrote an article explaining the reasons why many parents fall into this trap.

-This past weekend didn’t seem like a weekend.
-I usually relax and regenerate before beginning a new week.
-This time it was two days of non-stop dawn-to-dusk physical put-out.
-With the help of two brothers from the neighborhood, we loaded a 15-foot U-Haul with everything our “stager” said we had to remove from our house to photograph it for listing and showing, so we can sell it and move to our “forever home,” the just-right one-story home being built for us.
+On weekends, I usually relax and regenerate before beginning a new week.
+But getting ready for moving day, one particular weekend was a two-day non-stop dawn-to-dusk physical put-out.
+With the help of two brothers from our neighborhood, we loaded a 15-foot U-Haul with everything our “stager” said we had to remove from our house to photograph it for listing and showing, to sell it and move to our “forever home,” the just-right one-story home being built for us.

 That evening we had little energy left, but we felt a sense of accomplishment.
 But the real story was the two brothers, one 17 years old and the other 21.
 For six hours without a break, they worked hard, considered problems logically, and got creative.
 Neither one complained – not once.
 The young men come from a middle-class family in which they’ve been expected to earn their own money and save for college.
 In that family they pitch in and help their parents and the parents help them.
 It’s a beautiful thing.

 Last week a 20-year-old man washed our second story windows.
 He’s the owner of a small business, which helps him earn money to attend the University of Texas at San Antonio.
 He learned his skills from a mentor and watched YouTube videos about window-washing to teach himself about the right tools and chemicals.
 He did a very high-quality job, even washing a few windows a second time to make them perfect.